Last revised March 20, 2023 (effective date)

-We may collect and store information about you and our interactions with you when you communicate with us, which includes when you contact us through our service (e.g., name, email address, and IP address if you use our contact form), send us an email (e.g., message, name, email address, and IP address), start a conversation with us using our support chat (i.e., Intercom), send us a message on social media (e.g., username), and/or when you contact us on other websites.
+We may collect and store information about you and our interactions with you when you communicate with us, which includes when you: contact us through our services (e.g., your name, email address, and IP address if you use our general contact form), send us an email (e.g., your message, name, email address, and IP address), start a conversation with us using our support chat (i.e., Reamaze), send us a message on social media (e.g., your name, username, and your URL on Facebook and Twitter), instant message us (e.g., your username and telephone number on Facebook Messenger and WhatsApp), and/or contact us on other websites.

 We may receive information about you from cookies and other browser storage options, which let us store pieces of data in your web browser that it sends back to us when it makes requests.

-Your IP address is stored when you perform certain actions on our services, which includes when you register for an account, manage your account details, write a direct message or public post, or perform any other action that causes data to be transferred to or from your computer and our services.
+Your IP address may be stored when you perform certain actions on our services, which includes when you: visit a parked domain name or web page, register for an account, submit contact forms (e.g., parking contact forms), manage your account details, write a direct message or public post, or perform any other action that causes data to be transferred to or from your computer and our services.

-We use analytical data for assessment, analysis, and evaluative purposes, which include to understand how our services are used, improve our services, and to focus our efforts on changes that users may find more valuable.
+We use analytical data for assessment, analysis, and evaluative purposes, which include to understand how our services are used, improve our services, provide insights to our users (e.g., about parked domain names), and to focus our efforts on changes that users may find more valuable.

-We may use certain information about you for marketing and promotional purposes, which includes sending you news and newsletters, special offers, promotions, and other information we think may interest you.
+We may use certain information about you for marketing and promotional purposes, which includes sending and showing you news; newsletters; special offers; promotions; and other information, products, and services that may be of interest to you.

 For example, we may review your content and activity for reasonable and legitimate purposes, such as determining whether the rules are being followed and during investigations (e.g., fraud reports that involve you, someone you have interacted with, or someone who has interacted with you).
 We use the same technologies that banks have used for state-of-the-art fraud prevention (e.g., ETag headers and browser fingerprinting).

-We may collect and use any information necessary to comply with legal obligations (e.g., your birthday to confirm that you are old enough to use our services).
+We may collect and use any information necessary to comply with legal obligations (e.g., your birthday to confirm that you are of a necessary age to use our services).

-Your account and profile information may be visible and used to provide details about you to others based on your privacy settings and use of our services (e.g., your posts and messages will display your username, default/custom title, and signature (if set); and your posts in certain sections, such as the marketplace, will display your local time based on your set time zone).
+Your account and profile information may be visible and used to provide details about you to others based on your privacy settings and use of our services (e.g., your posts and messages will display information about you, such as your username, default/custom title, and in certain sections like the marketplace will display a local time based on the time zone of your account).
 Some of your profile information is hidden by default (e.g., your birthday), but you may share it by adjusting your privacy settings.

-Your content and activity may be visible to anyone with permission to view it, which you grant by performing actions (e.g., liking content), by posting within specific sections or on profile pages, using the chatroom, or by direct messaging others on NamePros.
-The majority of sections on NamePros are public for everyone to see, including members and visitors that are not logged in (guests, bots, and search engines), and you should assume that all of your actions, activity, and content on NamePros are public or may become public.
+Your content and activity may be visible to anyone with permission to view it, which you grant by performing actions (e.g., liking content or voting in a poll), by posting within specific sections or on profile pages, using the chatroom, or by direct messaging others on NamePros.
+The majority of sections on NamePros are public for everyone, including members and visitors that are not logged in (guests, bots, and search engines) to see, and you should assume that all of your actions, activity, and content on NamePros are public or may become public.

 In general, once you post content publicly or to a large group of people, it will become very difficult (or impossible) for you to remove all records of that content because people could manually save a copy of your content, or they could ask an archive service (e.g., the Wayback Machine) to archive it.

-Your content and activity may be visible anywhere to anyone with permission to view it, including your profile page, the news feed of your followers, on the right side of each page ("sidebar widgets"), the New Posts page, the Overview page, the Activity page, or selected for inclusion in articles (e.g., Top Topics).
+Your content and activity may be visible anywhere to anyone with permission to view it, such as your profile page, the news feed of your followers, on the right side of each page ("sidebar widgets"), the New Posts page, the Discover page, the Activity page, or selected for inclusion in articles (e.g., Top Topics).

 Payments that you make to us, whether solitarily or through subscription, are processed by secure third-party payment processors (e.g., Stripe and PayPal) that store most of the information we collect from you for billing purposes.

-We may share certain information with advertisers that cannot reasonably be used to identify you, including aggregate statistics and summary metrics about the performance of ads or content on NamePros, such as the total number of ad views and ad clicks over a period of time, the number of people who saw a particular ad, and the demographics about the people who saw the ads or content on NamePros.
+We may share certain information with users and/or advertisers that cannot reasonably be used to identify you, for example, aggregate statistics and summary metrics about the performance of content or ads on NamePros, such as the total number of views and clicks over a period of time, the number of people who saw a particular piece of content (e.g., an ad), and the demographics about the visitors that saw the content or ads on NamePros.

-We sometimes allow leading advertisers (e.g., Verisign, Inc.) to use a page tag to collect information about the performance of their ads, which can be used to identify you, including the page you saw their ad on, whether you clicked their ad, and your IP address.
+We sometimes allow leading advertisers (e.g., Verisign, Inc.) to use a page tag to collect information about the performance of their ads, which can be used to identify you, such as the page you saw their ad on, whether you clicked their ad, and your IP address.

-We may share your information (e.g., IP address) where we believe it is necessary to protect NamePros, our services, or our users; where it may be necessary for reasons of public interest; or to prevent misuse of our services (e.g., by using StopForumSpam and DNSBLs); including when it may be necessary for our safety or the safety of others (e.g., fraud prevention and personal threats), for the protection of rights or property, where we suspect a threat (e.g., financial scam) and seek investigative assistance, when we believe it is necessary to respond to claims against us, and where we believe your actions are in violation of our rules, policies, or the law (e.g., to discourage illegal activities).
+We may share your personal data (e.g., IP address) where we believe it is necessary to protect NamePros, our services, or our users; where it may be necessary for reasons of public interest; or to prevent misuse of our services (e.g., by using StopForumSpam and DNSBLs), such as when it may be necessary for our safety or the safety of others (e.g., fraud prevention and personal threats), for the protection of rights or property, where we suspect a threat (e.g., financial scam) and seek investigative assistance, when we believe it is necessary to respond to claims against us, and where we believe your actions are in violation of our rules, policies, or the law (e.g., to discourage illegal activities).